nathanielangafor/Universal-Payment-Processors/README.md

 <h1> DISCLAIMER </h1>

 This was obviously a program made just for fun I do not recommend using this on large scale project purely due to the fact that I do not know if it can be exploited.
+Some precautions I took were checking if the payment came from the official Cashapp, and checking if the payment was actually recieved rather than pending.